Sacco and Vanzetti: Arrests and indictment

-Sacco and Vanzetti boarded a streetcar, but were tracked down and soon arrested.
+Sacco and Vanzetti boarded a streetcar but were tracked down and soon arrested.
 When searched by police, both denied owning any guns, but were found to be holding loaded pistols.
-Sacco was found to have an Italian passport, anarchist literature, a loaded .32 Colt Model 1903 automatic pistol, and twenty-three .32 Automatic cartridges in his possession; several of those bullet cases were of the same obsolescent type as the empty Winchester .32 casing found at the crime scene, and others were manufactured by the firms of Peters and Remington, much like other casings found at the scene.
-Vanzetti had four 12-gauge shotgun shells and a five-shot nickel-plated .38-caliber Harrington & Richardson revolver similar to the .38 carried by Berardelli, the slain Braintree guard, whose weapon was not found at the scene of the crime.
+Sacco was found to have an Italian passport, anarchist literature, a loaded .32 Colt Model 1903 automatic pistol, and twenty-three .32 automatic cartridges in his possession; several of those bullet cases were of the same obsolescent type as the empty Winchester .32 casing found at the crime scene, and others were manufactured by the firms of Peters and Remington, much like other casings found at the scene.
+Vanzetti had four 12-gauge shotgun shells and a five-shot nickel-plated .38-caliber Harrington & Richardson revolver, all looked exactly alike, similar to the 38 carried by Berardelli, the slain Braintree guard, whose weapon was not found at the scene of the crime.
 When they were questioned, the pair denied any connection to anarchists.

 Orciani was arrested May 6, but gave the alibi that he had been at work on the day of both crimes.
-Sacco had been at work on the day of the Bridgewater crimes but said that he had the day off on April 15—the day of the Braintree crimes— and was charged with those murders.
+Sacco had been at work on the day of the Bridgewater crimes but said that he had the day off on April 15—the day of the Braintree crimes—and was charged with those murders.
 The self-employed Vanzetti had no such alibis and was charged for the attempted robbery and attempted murder in Bridgewater and the robbery and murder in the Braintree crimes.
 Sacco and Vanzetti were charged with the crime of murder on May 5, 1920, and indicted four months later on September 14.

 Following Sacco and Vanzetti's indictment for murder for the Braintree robbery, Galleanists and anarchists in the United States and abroad began a campaign of violent retaliation.
-Two days later on September 16, 1920, Mario Buda allegedly orchestrated the Wall Street bombing, where a time-delay dynamite bomb packed with heavy iron sash-weights in a horse-drawn cart exploded, killing 38 people and wounding 134.
+Two days later on September 16, 1920, Mario Buda allegedly orchestrated the Wall Street bombing, where a time-delay dynamite bomb packed with heavy iron sash-weights in a horse-drawn cart exploded, killing 40 people and wounding 134.
 In 1921, a booby trap bomb mailed to the American ambassador in Paris exploded, wounding his valet.
 For the next six years, bombs exploded at other American embassies all over the world.